20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 Making 'The Noisy Neighbours' Much Louder

 An infamous 1-6 away win against Manchester United marked a serious shift in power in the city, with Dzeko and Aguero both scoring in the game.
 However, I think the best indication of the duo's power came two seasons later in 2013/14.
-Whilst the Liverpool frontline of Suarez and Sturridge have become engraved in people's memories, Man City's frontline of Aguero and Dzeko not only won the title, but actually helped outscore their Merseyside rivals that year, something most people forget to mention.
+Whilst the Liverpool frontline of Suarez and Sturridge have become engraved in people's memories, Man City's frontline of Aguero and Dzeko not only won the title but actually helped outscore their Merseyside rivals that year, something most people forget to mention.

 Propelling Wenger to the Top

 Whilst the duo of Bergkamp and Henry have become legendary in the Arsenal history books, the partnership of Wright and Bergkamp has been sadly neglected in comparison.
-Whilst Arsenal under Arsene Wenger have seen some fantastic pairings over the course of his reign, none were arguably as important as the duo of Bergkamp and Ian Wright.
+Whilst Arsenal under Arsene Wenger has seen some fantastic pairings over the course of his reign, none were arguably as important as the duo of Bergkamp and Ian Wright.

 The perfect combination of style meeting efficiency, Bergkamp and Wright made for a frightening duo and have routinely spoken about the special relationship they had together on the pitch.
-The two would combine most famously in Arsene Wenger's first full season in England, toppling Manchester United by a single point at the top of the table and claiming Arsenal's first ever Premier League victory.
+The two would combine most famously in Arsene Wenger's first full season in England, toppling Manchester United by a single point at the top of the table and claiming Arsenal's first-ever Premier League victory.

 Who Needs Tevez?

-Given how these two strikers routinely outscored the likes of Drogba, Anelka, Lampard, Tevez, Van Persie and Adebayor, it's surprising that very little attention is ever afforded to them.
+Given how these two strikers routinely outscored the likes of Drogba, Anelka, Lampard, Tevez, Van Persie, and Adebayor, it's surprising that very little attention is ever afforded to them.
 With a Manchester United side that was in danger of falling by the wayside following the transfer of Cristiano Ronaldo to Real Madrid and Carlos Tevez to Manchester City, Sir Alex Ferguson turned to the young Mexican striker Javier 'Chicharito' Hernadez to spearhead his next attack force alongside Wayne Rooney.

-Twenty goals in his first season, as well as a huge amount of infectious enthusiasm for the club, instantly made Hernandez a fan favourite amongst the Old Trafford faithful as United dethroned Chelsea at the top of the table and made a Champions League final against Barcelona.
+Twenty goals in his first season, as well as a huge amount of infectious enthusiasm for the club, instantly made Hernandez a fan favorite amongst the Old Trafford faithful as United dethroned Chelsea at the top of the table and made a Champions League final against Barcelona.
 Rooney's goalscoring prowess made for a perfect asset to the Mexican's speed and enthusiasm, making for a partnership that deserves a lot more recognition.

-Ice And Fire
+Ice and Fire

-Before the eras of Abramovich, Mourinho and Drogba, there was the deadly duo of Eidur Gudjohnsen and Jimmy Floyd Hasselbaink.
-Both signed in 2000, the two contrasting strikers struck up an instant connection in West London, with Hasselbaink providing the zip and energy of a true number nine and his Icelandic counterpart offering a highly capable target man up front.
+Before the eras of Abramovich, Mourinho, and Drogba, there was the deadly duo of Eidur Gudjohnsen and Jimmy Floyd Hasselbaink.
+Both signed in 2000, the two contrasting strikers struck up an instant connection in West London, with Hasselbaink providing the zip and energy of a true number nine and his Icelandic counterpart offering a highly capable target man upfront.

 The pair's best season came in 2001/02, where the pair notched up a whopping 37 goals between them.
-Claudio Rainieri's side would finish 6th that season, finishing in a European spot for the first time and providing the perfect launch pad for Champions League football the following year and prompting an audacious takeover bid from one Roman Abramovich...
+Claudio Rainieri's side would finish 6th that season, finishing in a European spot for the first time and providing the perfect launchpad for Champions League football the following year and prompting an audacious takeover bid from one Roman Abramovich...

 El Nino and The Flying Dutchman

-Undoubtedly this pairing's best patch came during the 2008/09 season, where Liverpool fell agonisingly short of Sir Alex Ferguson's Manchester United.
+Undoubtedly this pairing's best patch came during the 2008/09 season, where Liverpool fell agonizingly short of Sir Alex Ferguson's Manchester United.
 Torres, on the back of a 33-goal season the year before, hit 17 in the league with Kuyt contributing to 15 in what was Liverpool's best effort at a title until 2018/19 and the Jurgen Klopp era.